Español

 16. Link to FCYPAA, and ICYPAA, if available and held in Florida

-22. A password protected area of the Web Site for posting of the area minutes, (Excluding the resource pages), and the Web master will change the password every twelve months for security at the direction of the web chairperson.
+21. A password protected area of the Website for posting of the area minutes (excluding the resource pages) and the Webmaster will change the password every twelve months for security at the direction of the web chairperson

-23. Posting of the current motions on the password protective area 10 days after assembly.
-(The motions are to be forwarded from the Area Secretary to the Web chairperson who will send them to the webmaster.
+22. Posting of the current motions on the password protective area 10 days after assembly.
+(The motions are to be forwarded from the Area Secretary to the Web chairperson who will send them to the webmaster)

-24. The Webmaster or his/her designee will e-mail the area minutes with the resource pages to those requesting e-mail minutes, to the addresses supplied by the Registrar.
-The e-mail list is to be maintained by the Area Registrar.
+23. The Webmaster or his/her designee will e-mail the area minutes with the resource pages to those requesting e-mail minutes, to the addresses supplied by the Registrar.
+The e-mail list is to be maintained by the Area Registrar

-25. To maintain a separate Web Site in English and in Spanish (translations permitting)
+24. To maintain a separate Website in English and in Spanish (translations permitting)

-5. The Internet Web Site shall be administered by the Administrative Committee as describe in the motion passed October 2008 by the NFAC.
+5. The website shall be administered by the Administrative Committee as describe in the motion passed October 2008 by the NFAC.
 (The Administrative Committee structure, including composition, purpose, and duties are to be followed as laid out in the motion of October 2008)

 NOTE- THOSE GUIDELINES ARE LISTED BELOW

-6. The Internet Web Site, its name, content and all related computer hardware and software, with the exception of the web hosting service and the internet service provider shall be owned and supported by the NFAC.
+6. The website, its name, content and all related computer hardware and software, with the exception of the web hosting service and the internet service provider shall be owned and supported by the NFAC.

-7. The Internet Web Site shall conform to the Twelve Traditions and Twelve Concepts of Alcoholics Anonymous.
+7. The Website shall conform to the Twelve Traditions and Twelve Concepts of Alcoholics Anonymous.

-8. In keeping with AA Traditions the Internet Web Site shall cooperate with other AA entities by providing reference only including a non-affiliation disclaimer.
-There shall be no reference or link to any non-AA material except to reference or link to specific Internet software necessary to view the Internet Web Site.
+8. In keeping with AA Traditions the website shall cooperate with other AA entities by providing reference only including a non-affiliation disclaimer.
+There shall be no reference or link to any non-AA material except to reference or link to specific Internet software necessary to view the website.

 9. In keeping with AA Traditions there shall be no mention or reference to individuals including email addresses and telephone numbers.